amlanacharya/Agent/module2-llm/README.md

    python module2-llm/code/test_kb_agent.py
    ```

-## 🎯 Learning Objectives

-By the end of this module, you will:
-- Understand different memory types for AI agents and how LLMs enhance them
-- Learn vector database fundamentals with real embeddings
-- Master retrieval patterns for contextual memory with LLM enhancement
-- Build a knowledge base assistant powered by Groq LLMs
-- Gain practical experience with the Groq API for both text generation and embeddings

 ## 🧪 Practice Exercises

 The lessons include several practice exercises to help reinforce your learning:
-1. Implementing LLM-enhanced memory types
+1. 🧠 Implementing LLM-enhanced memory types with summarization and prioritization
-2. Creating a vector database with real embeddings
+2. 🔢 Creating a vector database with real embeddings from SentenceTransformers
-3. Designing effective retrieval patterns with LLM query enhancement
+3. 🔍 Designing effective retrieval patterns with LLM query enhancement
+4. 📚 Building components for the knowledge base assistant with Groq integration

 ## 📝 Mini-Project: Knowledge Base Assistant with Groq

-The culminating project for this module is building a knowledge base assistant that can:
+Throughout this module, you'll be building a Knowledge Base Assistant that can:
-- Store and retrieve information using vector embeddings
+- 📄 Store and retrieve information using vector embeddings
-- Generate natural language responses using Groq LLMs
+- 🧩 Generate natural language responses using Groq LLMs
-- Learn from conversations and improve over time
+- ✅ Learn from conversations and improve over time
-- Provide citations and sources for its answers
+- 🔍 Provide citations and sources for its answers
-- Handle uncertainty appropriately
+- 📊 Handle uncertainty appropriately

+## 🔧 Tools & Technologies

+- Groq API for LLM text generation
+- SentenceTransformers for generating embeddings
+- Python for implementing memory systems
+- Vector representations for semantic similarity
+- Simple vector databases for information storage
+- Retrieval algorithms with LLM enhancement

+## 🧠 Skills You'll Develop

+- LLM integration for agent systems
+- Embedding generation and management
+- Vector database implementation with real embeddings
+- Retrieval-augmented generation techniques
+- API integration and error handling
+- Prompt engineering for memory systems

 ## 🔄 Comparing Simulated vs. Real LLM Approaches